Simbul/semaphoreapp/README.md

-# Semaphore
+# Semaphoreapp

-A client for the Semaphore API.
+A Ruby client for the Semaphore API.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'semaphore'
+    gem 'semaphoreapp'

 And then execute: